-All Kitty Devore Rescue foster kitties are sterilized, tested for FeLV and FIV, vaccinated, microchipped, deflea’d, dewormed and have had all observable and discoverable medical and behavioral issues addressed before we consider them adoption-ready.
+All Kitty Devore Rescue foster kitties are sterilized, tested for FeLV and FIV, vaccinated, microchipped, deflea’d, dewormed, and all observable and discoverable medical and behavioral issues addressed before we consider them adoption-ready.
 We spare no expense to address and correct medical issues above and beyond our standard vetting procedures.
-No matter the cost to do so, the adoption fee for all our adoptable cats is $175.00 and $325.00 for two.
+No matter the cost, the adoption fee for all our adoptable cats is $200.00 and $375.00 for two.

 We group our adoptable kitties into the following age categories: